 If I needed a new one today, I’d buy something similar: keep it simple, because there isn’t a perfect ice cream maker out there that’s affordable.
 So doing the best we can, I recommend this one or this one.

 TIPS FOR SUCCESS: If you’re new to ice cream making, be sure to follow the manufacturer’s directions.
 It’s very important to have your freezer set to the coldest setting before freezing the freezer bowl.
 Place freezer bowl in the back of the freezer, where it’s the coldest for a full 24 hours.
 (I just leave ours in the freezer when it’s not in use.)
 Shake the bowl to make sure the liquid is frozen.
 The freezer bowl needs to be on a flat surface and upright for even freezing.
-When it’s time to make your ice cream, use the freezer bowl immediately upon removing it from the freezer, because it WILL begin to defrost immediately!

 Turn the ice cream maker on before pouring in the recipe.
 The bowl should be spinning around the blade when you add the Vanilla Ice Cream mixture.
 This keeps the ice cream from getting frozen to the sides immediately, which prevents the bowl from turning!